Rotating Black Holes in Three-Dimensional Horava Gravity Revisited: Abstract

 \section{Abstract}

-I consider rotating black hole solutions in three-dimensional Ho\v{r}ava gravity with $z=2$ as a simpler set-up of the renormalizable quantum gravity {\it \`{a} la} Ho\v{r}ava, Lifshitz, and DeWitt.
+I {revisit} rotating black hole solutions in three-dimensional Ho\v{r}ava gravity with $z=2$ as a simpler set-up of the renormalizable quantum gravity {\it \`{a} la} Lifshitz and DeWitt.
 The solutions have a curvature singularity at the origin for a non-vanishing rotation parameter ${\cal J}$, unlike the black holes in three-dimensional Einstein gravity.
-For asymptotically {\it anti-de Sitter} space, there are black hole event horizons as usual and the singularity is not naked, in agreement with the cosmic censorship.
-For asymptotically {\it flat} or {\it de Sitter} space, there are {\it no conventional} black hole horizons as in Einstein gravity, other than the usual cosmological horizon for the latter case, so that the singularity {\it could} be naked in Ho\v{r}ava gravity.
-However, I show that, due to the Lorentz-violating higher-derivative terms, the solutions have a {\it peculiar} black hole horizon at the origin so that {\it the singularity is not naked even without the conventional black hole horizons} in asymptotically flat or de Sitter case.
+For {\it anti-de Sitter} space, there are black hole event horizons as usual and the singularity is not naked, in agreement with the cosmic censorship. {On the other hand, for} {\it flat} or {\it de Sitter} space, {the earlier solution has also a cosmic-censorship problem because} there are {\it no conventional} black hole horizons as in Einstein gravity, other than the usual cosmological horizon for the latter case, so that the singularity {\it could} be naked in Ho\v{r}ava gravity.
+However, {with the help of recent corrections,} I show that the solutions have a {\it peculiar} black hole horizon at the origin so that {\it the singularity is not naked even without the conventional black hole horizons} in flat or de Sitter case, {due to the Lorentz-violating higher-derivative terms}.
 On the other hand, I note also that a {\it new ``cosmological" horizon exists even for the flat case}, contrary to the usual wisdom, due to combined effects of the higher derivatives and the angular-momentum barrier.
-I study their unusual black hole thermodynamics due to lack of the absolute horizons in the Lorentz-violating gravity.
+I study {an {\it unified} treatment of} their unusual black hole thermodynamics {for the flat and {de Sitter spaces}, as well as the {anti-de Sitter} space,} {which might be} due to lack of the absolute horizons in the Lorentz-violating gravity.

 \keywords{Ho\v{r}ava-Lifshitz-DeWitt Gravity, Rotating Black Hole, Point-like Horizon, Cosmic Censorship, Black Hole Thermodynamics }